apache/trafficcontrol/docs/source/api/v3/deliveryservices_sslkeys_generate.rst

 Request Structure
 -----------------
-:city:     An optional field which, if present, will represent the resident city of the generated SSL certificate
+:city:     A required field which will represent the resident city of the generated SSL certificate
-:country:  An optional field which, if present, will represent the resident country of the generated SSL certificate
+:country:  A required field which will represent the resident country of the generated SSL certificate
 :hostname: The desired hostname of the :term:`Delivery Service`

 	.. note:: In most cases, this must be the same as the :term:`Delivery Service` URL'

 :key:          The :ref:`ds-xmlid` of the :term:`Delivery Service` for which keys will be generated
-:organization: An optional field which, if present, will represent the organization for which the SSL certificate was generated
+:organization: A required field which will represent the organization for which the SSL certificate was generated
-:state:        An optional field which, if present, will represent the resident state or province of the generated SSL certificate
+:state:        A required field which will represent the resident state or province of the generated SSL certificate
-:businessUnit: An optional field which, if present, will represent the business unit for which the SSL certificate was generated
+:businessUnit: A required field which will represent the business unit for which the SSL certificate was generated
 :version:      An integer that defines the "version" of the key - which may be thought of as the sequential generation; that is, the higher the number the more recent the key

 .. code-block:: http